czrpb/workloads/metrics/README.md

 ### Requests per Second (rps)

-Probably the most basic and desired of metric about a run is knowing the *shape* of the run, ie: the number of requests made in some unit of time.
+Probably the most basic and desired of metric about a run is knowing the *shape* of the run, ie: the number of requests made in some unit of time, usually per second.

 From the JSON data this can be calculated by: